EsmaelSamir/Library/readme.md

 After each operation,
-Ask the user if he wants to perform any additional operation o If yes, let him choose another operation. o If no, exit from the program
+Ask the user if he wants to perform any additional operation
+* If yes, let him choose another operation.
+* If no, exit from the program